 ‘Which one was it last night…?’
 Boyd asked while he regarded his wife.

 Emily sipped on her coffee for courage.
 History had taught her that she felt better if she talked about it the morning after it happened.
-It wasn’t easy to re-visit the visions, but by doing so, seemed to help purge them from her conscious thoughts.
+It seemed to help purge them from her conscious thoughts.

 ‘The man with the full-faced beard…’ Emily said.